 - In High Anxiety, Richard is wanted for murder and he and Victoria need to bypass airport security, so they disguise themselves as a loud, bickering elderly Jewish couple.
 Their reasoning is that the louder and more obnoxious they are, the more they'll be ignored.

-- In The Man Who Was Thursday, Lucian Gregory repeatedly tries to infiltrate non-anarchist society by disguising himself as capitalists, priests, or military men.
-It fails each time because he's an over-the-top anarachist stereotype of these groups.
+- In The Man Who Was Thursday, Lucian Gregory repeatedly tries to infiltrate non-anarchist society by disguising himself as a capitalist, a priest, or a military man.
+It fails each time because he's an over-the-top anarchist stereotype of these groups.

 - Sergeant Colon does this in a downright racist manner in Jingo (as well as Malaproper, calling the Klatchians "brothers of the dessert" rather than the desert and asking "Had any baksheesh lately?"), to the point that onlookers assume he's a spy for a country other than the one he seems to be from, since no actual spy would be so obvious.
 And especially Ankh-Morpork, being a Proud Merchant Race run by a Magnificent Bastard, would never send such an idiot.

 - 71-Hour Ahmed in the same book does this brilliantly.
 He keeps doing stereotypically "Klatchian" things (like offering to buy someone's wife for twenty camels) and speaking Morporkian badly, with a thick accent.
 It turns out that not only is he the police chief of Al-Khali, he was educated in the Assassins' Guild school and speaks Morporkian perfectly when he wants to.
 He actually puts on a slight Morporkian accent in Klatchian just to mess with people.